 Hiatus Kaiyote is supporting Queen Erykah Badu at her Australian shows in a few weeks.
 Lucky me, I’ll be there in Melbourne at what I predict could be the most special live show of 2014 for me .

-At her WOMADelaide 2014 show Papua New Guinean born, Australian based Ngaiire, was like Ngaiire always seems to be – absolutely mesmerizing to hear and see.
+At her WOMADelaide 2014 show Papua New Guinean born, Australian based NGAIIRE, was exactly like NGAIIRE always seems to be – absolutely mesmerizing to hear and see.

-She was accompanied greatly by her band, with a slightly different line-up to usual.
+She was accompanied greatly by her skilful band, with a slightly different line-up to usual.

-This video here is a new Ngaiire track played live for the 1st time @ her WOMADelaide shows…
+Check out this video of a new Ngaiire track played live for the 1st time at her WOMADelaide shows…

 Sounds of the Rest of the Planet

 Well, I left Fat Freddys Drop’s WOMADelaide show before it finished.
 And not because I had anywhere else to be.
 I just wasn’t feeling moved or inspired where I was.

 Video of their festival show here.
 Maybe you’ll be inspired…